abarents/Lights-/README.md

 WledDnrgbSender: UDP real-time sender that automatically splits large LED strips into packets within the protocol limit (max 489 LEDs per packet).

 WledStateFetcher & WledConnectionTester: Background threads for fetching the current status and testing the network connection.

+All is still very basic but in a working state..